parimalsatyal/neustadt.fr-metalsmith/src/essays/teaching-myself-german.md

 On December 31, 2015 I learnt that the Germans really, really like their fireworks.
 It was exactly the sort of brazen disregard for safety for which my preconceived notions could not have prepared me.
 I was celebrating with close friends in Leipzig, [2 hours south of Berlin](https://www.youtube.com/watch?v=nH2gUPTFCfo&feature=youtu.be&t=383).
 [Anders](http://anders.unix.se), a calm Swede who had experienced the madness in Berlin first-hand the year before had previously warned me:

 >„You know those things that you normally shoot up in the air?
 Rockets?
-Yeah well people were launching them everything, even inside the metro!
+Yeah well people were launching them everywhere, even inside the metro.
 It was like a war zone!”

 Luckily, Leipzig doesn’t have a metro.
 It was still absolutely insane.
 I had been somewhat obsessed with Germany for the past year or so but there, on a small street off Könnerlitzstraße in the backdrop of loud, bright fireworks and *sekt*-induced mirth, something was absolutely clear: I had to learn German.